goessner/v2/README.md

 ```
 no temporary vector objects are created, which can significantly save memory and performs
 much better.
 Instead vectors **a** and **b** loose their original values
 holding intermediate values then.
-You may read these functions as *inplace scale*, *inplace sum* and
+You may read those applied functions as *inplace scale*, *inplace sum* and
 *inplace difference*.

 v2 is minimal, can perfectly deal with custom objects and is well suited for graphics, physics